MichaelCurrin/nested-jekyll-menus/README.md

 Note that a limitation of the approach here is that the order is assumed to be alphabetical rather than manually ordered, but that okay.

 It is recommended to add _breadcrumbs_ trail to your pages to help the user see where they are in the nested structure.
-This is not handled in this repo.
+See the [breadcrumbs.html](/_includes/breadcrumbs.html) includes file.

+This project used the [Unsplash API](https://github.com/MichaelCurrin/learn-to-code/blob/master/en/topics/web_dev/HTML/stock_images.md) to search for and embed images, to make this project more fun.

 ## Other approaches